-Communication between the GNSS receiver and GNSS satellites is initiated when the 3DM-GQ4-45TM is first powered on.
-The status indicator on the device will blink differently to show if a satellite link has been established (see Interface and Indicators on page 10).
+Communication between the GNSS receiver and GNSS satellites is initiated when the 3DM-GX5-45 is first powered on.
 The receiver will continuously search for satellites until a link is established.
-When the link is established the GNSS Monitor window in the MIPTM Monitor software will display the satellite and link statistics (see Global Navigation Satellite System (GNSS) Outputs on page 26).
+When the link is established, the GNSS Monitor window in the MIP Monitor software will display the satellite and link statistics (see Global Navigation Satellite System (GNSS) Outputs on page 25).